Remember, if you are found to be in breach of GDPR, your company can be fined up to 5% of your global turnover.

 GOV.UK Cookie Notice:

-On a secondary note, any data that is sent to Google should not contain PII (personally identifiable data) – data you can be track back to an individual.
+On a secondary note, any data sent to Google should not contain PII (personally identifiable data) – data you can track back to an individual.
 This is best explained here: www.craftedatom.com/is-your-google-analytics-gdpr-compliant/

-The above rules also apply to other 3rd party tracking software, not just Analytics.
+The above rules apply to other 3rd party tracking software, not just Analytics.

 New data protection rules put more emphasis on online security.
-Any data that is submitted on your website must be encrypted, which prevents it from being hijacked.
+Any data submitted on your website must be encrypted, preventing it from being hijacked.
 An SSL certificate will ensure your site is encrypted, so if you do not have one already, ask your web developer to assist with this.
-If you are unsure whether or not you have an SSL certificate, take a look at the address bar of your browser when you are visiting your site.
+If you are unsure whether or not you have an SSL certificate, look at the address bar of your browser when visiting your site.
 There should be a padlock symbol and a message stating that the site is secure and encrypted.
 If this is not present, get in touch with your web developer.

 Existing DigitalFlare Client? - We can install an SSL certificate on your website if you do not have one.
-We can also advise you about individual security measures that you have in place on your website and provide details about the security of your hosting package.
+We can also advise you about individual security measures you have on your website and provide details about the security of your hosting package.

-Please note: The above points just outline a few of the rules that are required to be GDPR compliant, but remember it isn’t only your website that needs to be compliant.
+Please note: The above points outline some rules required to be GDPR compliant, but remember, it isn't only your website that needs to be respectful.